jasmineroberts/test/README.md

 # Understanding the XR Technology Burger

 There are a myriad of options for developing immersive experience and the details complex.
-It seems as if biweekly, there are new SDKs, frameworks and technologies introduced to developers.
+It seems as if biweekly, there are new SDKs, frameworks and technologies introduced to XR (Augmented, Virtual and Mixed Reality) developers.

-Anyone new to the field or with a keen interest to learn may have the potential to be a great contributor but be provided no insights on how to approach building for XR.
-This repository seeks to consolidate information for current and aspiring XR (Augmented, Virtual and Mixed Reality) developers.
+Anyone new to the field or with a keen interest in learning may have the potential to be a great contributor but have no insights regarding the pipeline or how to approach building for XR.
+This repository seeks to consolidate information for current and aspiring XR developers.

-*Notes: This is a resource from a lecture given November 17, 2021 for CS 460 Computer Graphics.
+* Note: This is a resource from a lecture given November 17, 2021 for CS 460 Computer Graphics.
 This does not include cryptocurrencies/blockchain technologies.
 This is specifically geared towards XR, 3D, and gaming technologies.*

 ## Contributing

 To add to this resource, send a pull request.
-If you aren't familiar enough with git/Github, just open an [Issue](https://github.com/jasmineroberts/metaverse-stack/issues).
+If you aren't familiar enough with git/Github, just open an [issue](https://github.com/jasmineroberts/metaverse-stack/issues).

 Enjoy!